scalar-labs/helm-charts/docs/getting-started-scalardb.md

    $ docker exec -t cassandra-scalardb cqlsh -e "show version" [cqlsh 5.0.1 | Cassandra 3.11.11 | CQL spec 3.4.4 | Native protocol v4]
    ```
-   It may take some time to start Cassandra in the container.
-So, if this command return error, wait a moment and then re-run it.
+   It may take a while to start Cassandra in the container.
+So, if this command returns an error, wait a moment and then re-run it.

 ## Step 4.
 Deploy Scalar DB Server on minikube by Helm Charts

-In this section, we will deploy Scalar DB Server on minikube by using Helm Charts.

-1. Add Scalar's Helm Repository.
+1. Add the Scalar Helm Repository.
    ```console
    $ helm repo add scalar-labs https://scalar-labs.github.io/helm-charts
    ```

-1. Create custom value file for Scalar DB Server (scalardb-custom-values.yaml).
+1. Create a custom value file for Scalar DB Server (scalardb-custom-values.yaml).
    ```console
    $ cat << EOF > scalardb-custom-values.yaml
    envoy: